New Territory of the Digital Space

 - The entirety of the site and all corresponding pages should be in HTTPS, as well as any content from external sites.
 Mixing HTTP and HTTPS content is still dangerous, and opens up the site to attacks.

-- Make sure you always have your SSL certificate; don’t let it expire, and ensure it’s correctly registered under your domain name.
+- Make sure you always have your Secure Sockets Layer (SSL) certificate; don’t let it expire, and ensure it’s correctly registered under your domain name.

 - Check that you’re using the appropriate HTTPS versions of URLs in your sitemap.xml.

-- Use redirects or canonicals to HTTPS URLs to help with SEO.
+- Use redirects or canonicals to HTTPS URLs to help with search engine optimization.

 - Use the latest security protocol and programs.

-- Using HSTS will ensure you don’t give users unsecured content, and using SNI will allow for IP address universality.
+- Using HTTP Strict Transport Security (HSTS) will ensure you don’t give users unsecured content, and using Server Name Indication (SNI) will allow for IP address universality.

 While these tips are not completely hacker-proof, they do offer your site safety from certain types of cyber attacks.
 By taking the time to put these protections in place, viewers are more likely to trust and use your site.
 If you would like assistance updating your website to HTTPS, contact KSA&D. We can provide a worry-free transition, and you, in turn, can provide a worry-free website to your users.